-10 Power Supply Recommendations
+9 Power Supply Recommendations

-The characteristics of the input supply must be compatible with the Specifications found in this data sheet.
+The characteristics of the input supply must be compatible with Section 7 found in this data sheet.
 In addition, the input supply must be capable of delivering the required input current to the loaded regulator.
-The average input current can be estimated with Equation 10.
+The average input current can be estimated with Equation 12.

-$$I{\rm IN} = \frac{V{\rm OUT} \cdot I{\rm OUT}}{V{\rm IN} \cdot \eta}$$
+$$I{IN} = \frac{V{OUT} \cdot I{OUT}}{V{IN} \cdot \eta}$$ (12)

-• η is the efficiency
+η is the efficiency

 If the regulator is connected to the input supply through long wires or PCB traces, special care is required to achieve good performance.
 The parasitic inductance and resistance of the input cables can have an adverse effect on the operation of the regulator.
 The parasitic inductance, in combination with the low-ESR, ceramic input capacitors, can form an underdamped resonant circuit, resulting in overvoltage transients at the input to the regulator.
 The parasitic resistance can cause the voltage at the VIN pin to dip whenever a load transient is applied to the output.
-If the application is operating close to the minimum input voltage, this dip may cause the distance from the input supply to the regulator and/or use an aluminum or tantalum input capacitor in parallel with the ceramics.
+If the application is operating close to the minimum input voltage, this dip can cause the regulator to momentarily shutdown, reset, or both.
+The best way to solve these kind of issues is to reduce the distance from the input supply to the regulator, use an aluminum or tantalum input capacitor in parallel with the ceramics, or both.
 The moderate ESR of these types of capacitors help to damp the input resonant circuit and reduce any overshoots.
 A value in the range of 20 μ F to 100 μ F is usually sufficient to provide input damping and help to hold the input voltage steady during large load transients.